Steve2Go/throttle2/README.md

 ### iOS
 Use your sideloading method of choice - I've found https://sideloadly.io/ to work well.

+### There are security implications to using Key Authentication
+Currently if you use key authentication, we create a secure tunnel to play videos as VLCKit doen not support key authentication.
+VLC uses Password Authentication over this tunnel, but only on your servers localhost.
+If you don't want this, don't leave a password in server settings and video playback will be disabled.

 Throttle for iOS needs FFMpeg on the server to generate video thumbnails.